Raziel7893/WindowsGSM.Brink/README.md

 ### Config
 - to adjust configs either bo to Server Files (clock on Browse => Server Files), got to base and adjust autoexec.cfg
 - or add variables to WindowsGSM by clicking Edit Config and modifing the last box Server Start Param
-- to set a password modify si_needpas
+- to set a password modify autoexec.cfg:
+  - set si_needpass to 1
+  - remove the // infront of g_password and set a password in the quotes

 ### Not having an full IPv4 adress ( named CCNAT or DSL Light )